Governance & Membership

 UPDATE: As of July 2, 2009, the rules were amended to include a section on attorneys granted special permission to practice in the state of Oklahoma.
 The full text of the amended rule is available here.

-How do I apply for Retired membership?
-Download and complete the Application for Retired Status form and email to debbieb@okbar.org, or send a signed letter to the Executive Director stating that you are no longer engaged in the practice of law in any jurisdiction and that you desire to be reclassified as a “Retired Member.”
+How do I apply for retired membership?
+Download and complete the Application for Retired Status form and email it to to membership@okbar.org or send a signed letter to the executive director stating you are no longer engaged in the practice of law in any jurisdiction and you desire to be reclassified as a “Retired Member.”

-Retired members shall be relieved from paying dues.
-Retired members may purchase a subscription to the Oklahoma Bar Journal or join sections by paying the annual section dues.
+Retired members shall be relieved from paying dues and other obligations, such as MCLE requirements.
+A retired member cannot practice law but may purchase a subscription to the Oklahoma Bar Journal or join sections by paying the annual section dues.
+Any application for reclassification to active membership is governed by Article II, Section (e).

 Written requests should be mailed to:

-A member in good standing, or someone on behalf of a member in good standing, can provide documentation and file a statement with the Executive Director that he/she is unable to engage in the practice of law due to illness, infirmity, or other disability.
+A member in good standing, or someone on behalf of a member in good standing, can provide documentation and file a statement with the executive director that they are unable to engage in the practice of law due to illness, infirmity or other disability.

 - Complete the Application for associate membership;

-Follow procedure as set out in 5 O.S. ch 1app.
+Follow the procedure as set out in 5 O.S. ch 1 app.
 1-A (2011 Supp.)
 Rule 11.1 through 11.8 of the Rules Governing Disciplinary Proceedings.
 (Although Rule 11.1 through 11.8 references suspended members and disciplinary matters, the procedure for returning to active membership is the same.)

 - Completed Affidavit for Change of Classification;